 Most of us are richer than we care to admit and we can learn from Jesus.
 We can turn things around.
-We can check to see who needs help; and we can begin helping.
+We can If we want people to speak well of us, and to have God check to see who needs help; and we can begin helping. think well of us, let us live a life like that.
 Some years ago, a man called William White wrote an obituary about a friend; an ordinary man who was not really ordinary at all: